gurelyusuf/gurelyusuf/README.md

 </br>

-> To read a summary and reach me, just run `npx gurel`.
+> To read a summary or reach me, just run `npx gurel`.